 Laureates of the Dr H.P.
 Heineken Prize for Medicine include some of the world’s leading scientists and future Nobel laureates.
 Among them are Paul Lauterbur, who revolutionized medical research and practice with the invention of magnetic resonance imaging (MRI); Elizabeth Blackburn, who made the innovatory discovery of how telomeres protect chromosomes and identified the enzyme that produces their DNA; and Eric Kandel, who bridged the gap between the physiology of behaviour and classical psychology by his pioneering research on the molecular mechanisms underlying learning processes and memory.

 All laureates of the prize have contributed to cutting-edge research that has great potential to positively impact people’s lives worldwide, inspire young researchers, and promote knowledge valorisation and effective scientific communication.
-The prize consists of a freely disposable cash prize of 250,000 USD and a trophy, funded by the Alfred Heineken Fondsen Foundation.
+The prize consists of an unrestricted cash prize of 250,000 USD and a trophy, funded by the Alfred Heineken Fondsen Foundation.

 With great care, the board of the Foundation has decided not to award the Dr. A.H.
 Heineken Prize for Medicine in 2024.
 In line with the legacy of the awards, the prize will be presented again in 2026.
-For more information, please visit our news page
+For more information, please visit our news page.